bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_01.md

 There might be many unanswered questions at this stage.
 Things will be clearer when we will revisit this issue at chapter 3.

-## Short Quiz

-Q1.
-A Distributed Ledger can be very decentralised, cheap to use and fast.

-* True
-* False

-Q2.
+## Food for Thought

 Would you use decentralised or centralised systems for the following use cases and why? (ungraded)

 * Creation of a national identity system for its citizens.
 * A parcel tracking system for company xyz.
 * Tracking of rice production between Vietnam and Australia.
 * Voting for the next government.
 * Record the transaction history of lotus miles (points) of vietnam airlines.

-Q3.
+## Short Quiz

+{quiz, id: chapter_01, attempts: 99}

+?
+A Distributed Ledger can be very decentralised, cheap to use and fast.

+a) True
+B) False

+?
 Bitcoin is centralised because the core developers have full control over the source code.

-* True
+a) True
-* False
+B) False

+{/quiz}

 ## Resources